Your Top Mortgage Questions Answered

 2.Lender's Policy.
 This policy covers the lending institution over the life of the loan.

-Both types of policies are issued at the time of closing for a one-time premium, if the loan is a purchase.
-If you are refinancing your home, you probably already have an owner's policy that was issued when you purchased the property, so we'll only require a lender's policy be issued.
+Both types of policies are issued at the time of closing for a one-time premium if the loan is a purchase.
+If you are refinancing your home, you probably already have an owner's policy that was issued when you purchased the property, so we'll only require a lender's policy to be issued.

 Before issuing a policy, the title company performs an in-depth search of the public records to determine if anyone other than you has an interest in the property.
 The search may be performed by title company personnel using either public records or, more likely, the information contained in the company's own title plant.
 After a thorough examination of the records, any title problems are usually found and can be cleared up prior to your purchase of the property.
 Once a title policy is issued, if any claim covered under your policy is ever filed against your property, the title company will pay the legal fees involved in the defense of your rights.
 They are also responsible to cover losses arising from a valid claim.
 This protection remains in effect as long as you or your heirs own the property.

 The fact that title companies try to eliminate risks before they develop makes title insurance significantly different from other types of insurance.
 Most forms of insurance assume risks by providing financial protection through a pooling of risks for losses arising from an unforeseen future event; say a fire, accident, or theft.
-On the other hand, the purpose of title insurance is to eliminate risks and prevent losses caused by defects in title that may have happened in the past.
+On the other hand, the purpose of title insurance is to eliminate risks and prevent losses caused by defects in the title that may have happened in the past.

 This risk elimination has benefits to both the homebuyer and the title company.
 It minimizes the chances that adverse claims might be raised, thereby reducing the number of claims that have to be defended or satisfied.
 This keeps costs down for the title company and the premiums low for the homebuyer.
 Buying a home is a big step emotionally and financially.
-With title insurance you are assured that any valid claim against your property will be borne by the title company, and the odds of a claim being filed are unlikely.
+With title insurance, you are assured that any valid claim against your property will be borne by the title company, and the odds of a claim being filed are unlikely.

-What happens at the loan closing?
+Mortgage Questions Answered: What happens at the loan closing?

 If you get a loan from Bank Five Nine, your closing will take place at a Bank Five Nine branch or the office of a title company or attorney in your area who will act as our agent.
 If you are purchasing a new home, the seller may also be at the closing to transfer ownership to you, but in some states, these two events actually happen separately.
-During the closing you will be reviewing and signing your loan documents.
+During the closing, you will be reviewing and signing your loan documents.
 The Home Loan Lender or closing agent conducting the closing should be able to answer any questions you have or you can feel free to contact Bank Five Nine if you prefer.
 Your Home Loan Lender will contact you a few days before closing to review your final fees, loan amount, first payment date, etc.

 Ready to take the next step?